5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 3. Inject it with OpenCore

 ### Modifying a table
-- Opem the original DNAR Table
+- Open the original DMAR Table
 - In this case, we delete the Reserved Memory Regions Sections:</br>
 	![Delmem](https://user-images.githubusercontent.com/76865553/139952931-70611f4e-0773-43a9-a1c7-90faef51703b.png)</br>
 - Save the file as `DMAR.aml`.
 It has a new table length now (104).